Physical Science

 About Physical Science at K-State

-The Physical Science Interdisciplinary major focuses primarily on the study of nonliving matter.
+The Physical Science interdisciplinary major focuses primarily on the study of nonliving matter.
 It concerns itself with the theoretical and observable natural phenomena of our world and universe.

-Physical Science Disciplines include:
+Physical science disciplines include:

 • Math